quiltdata/t4/UserDocs.md

 If you `put` to a folder that doesn't exist yet, `t4` will create that folder.
 If you overwrite an object, and bucket versioning is enabled, the overwritten object is retained as an older version of the same path.

 T4 transparently serializes and de-serializes select Python objects.
 In the above example, `df` is automatically stored as an Apache Parquet file.
-This provides [substantial performance gains](http://wesmckinney.com/blog/python-parquet-update/).

 To read `df` out of S3 and into local memory, use `get`: